Generalized Optimistic Methods for Convex-Concave Saddle Point Problems: First-order generalized optimistic method

 In this case, a natural choice for the approximation function is $P(\vz;\mathcal{I}_k):=F(\vz_k)$, and accordingly at iteration $k$, our proposed optimistic method in Algorithm~\ref{alg:GOMD} aims to find $\vz\in \mathcal{Z}$ and $\eta>0$ such that

-In particular, the optimistic subsolver defined in Definition~\ref{def:subsolver} solves the subproblem \eqref{eq:OMD_first}, which is a standard update in first-order methods.
+In particular, the optimistic subsolver defined in Definition~\ref{def:subsolver} solves the subproblem in \eqref{eq:OMD_first}, which is a standard update in first-order methods.

-As described in Algorithm~\ref{alg:first_optimstic}, we will study two different approaches for selecting the stepsize $\eta_k$ in the first-order optimistic method: (i) fixed stepsize scheme; (ii) adaptive line search scheme.
-As the name suggests, in the first approach a fixed stepsize $\eta_k \equiv \eta$ is properly selected to ensure that the condition in \eqref{first_order_step_size_condition} is always satisfied.
-In the second approach, we instead select the stepsize according to the line search scheme described in Algorithm~\ref{alg:ls}.
+As described in Algorithm~\ref{alg:first_optimistic}, we will study two different approaches for selecting the step size $\eta_k$ in the first-order optimistic method: (i) fixed step size scheme; (ii) backtracking line search scheme.
+As the name suggests, in the first approach a fixed step size $\eta_k \equiv \eta$ is properly selected to ensure that the condition in \eqref{first_order_step_size_condition} is always satisfied.
+In the second approach, we instead select the step size according to the line search scheme described in Algorithm~\ref{alg:ls}.
 One major advantage of the second approach is that it does not require any prior knowledge of the Lipschitz constant of $F$, while in the former we at least need to know an upper bound on the Lipschitz constant.